Stuart History

 --------

 ACKNOWLEDGEMENTS: Andrew Balterman saved Stuart information and photos from being thrown away, provided me with materials, photographs, files, digital images, newspaper clippings, and pointed me in some other directions during Stuart research.
-Without information from Dexter and Alice Balterman, Steve Bluhm, Mrs. Elsie Russell, Joseph Levinson, Phillip D. Gossard, Phillip G. Gossard, Clarence F. Block and John Block, more details of this history would have been lost.
-Thanks to the Cincinnati Historical Museum for their help; Stuart collectors and vintage toy dealers were helpful at the start and still find interesting items relating to Stuart, Anchor and the Premium.
+Without information from Dexter and Alice Balterman, Joseph Levinson, Phillip D. Gossard, Phillip G. Gossard, Clarence F. Block and John Block, Mrs. Elsie Russell, Steve Bluhm, and Catherine Wilson (who saved moulding company materials), more details of this history would have been lost.
+Thanks to the Cincinnati Historical Museum for their help; Stuart, plus Anchor Buggy and Post Premium collectors and vintage toy dealers who filled in more pieces of the puzzle.
 My gratitude to Tom Terry – Plastic Figure and Playset Collector Magazine (Sept.-Oct.
-2000, no. 68 and June 2001, No. 72), and Rusty and Kathy Kern – Playset Magazine (Oct.
-2009, no. 47), who helped me get Stuart information to the public.
+2000, no. 68 issue and June 2001, No. 72 issue), and Rusty and Kathy Kern – Playset Magazine (Oct.
+2009, no. 47 issue), who helped me get Stuart information to the public.

 ---------